Patanjali Yoga Sutras, Select Verses from Sadhana Pada, Swami Tattvavidananda, 7 Classes, 2015

 Category: Swami Tattvavidananda Saraswati

-Mahamahopadhyaya Swami Tattvavidanandaji is a true pandita in both a classical and modern sense.
-His Vedic studies began in childhood, first under the tutelage of his father, a well-known scholar, and later in a traditional patashala.
+Mahamahopadhyaya Swami Tattvavidanandaji is a true Pandita in both a classical and modern sense.
+His Vedic studies began in childhood, first under the tutelage of his father, a well-known scholar, and later in a traditional Pataskala.
 He excelled in his Vedic studies and at the age of 11 was encouraged to begin modern academic studies.
-A brilliant student, he ultimately earned a Ph.D in Chemistry, and enjoyed a succesful scientific career.
+A brilliant student, he ultimately earned a Ph.D. in Chemistry and enjoyed a successful scientific career.

 Karma Yoga, Swami Tattvavidananda, Yoga and Sound, 7 classes, 2014, Swamiji unfolds the vision of Karma Yoga and its key tenets: – Focusing on action as opposed to result – Doing one’s duty as a form of worship – Maintaining equanimity toward the results of action – Giving up attachments by surrendering one’s will to Iswara, the higher power

 Mahavakya Viveka Prakarana, Swami Tattvavidananda, 5 classes, 2012, Exposition of the Mahavakyas or “Great Sayings” of the Upanishads.